aws-neuron/aws-neuron-sdk/neuron-guide/appnotes/perf/flex-eg.rst

    results3 = model3.forward(data=inputs3)

-So comparing to FlexEG, we see that in case of NCGs neuron context requires the NeuronCore index of the first NeuronCore while in FlexEG, neuron context requires the index of the execution group on which the model is supposed to be loaded.
-For example, with ``NEURONCORE_GROUP_SIZES='2,4,3,4'``, ``ctx=mx.neuron(1)`` loads the model on execution group 1 which effectively loads the model on
+So comparing to FlexEG, we see that in case of NCGs neuron context requires the index of the execution group, while in FlexEG neuron context requires the NeuronCore index of the first NeuronCore on which the model is supposed to be loaded and executed.
+For example, with ``NEURONCORE_GROUP_SIZES='2,4,3,4'``, ``ctx=mx.neuron(1)`` loads the model on execution group 1 which effectively loads the model on the 2nd NCG group which has 4 NeuronCores.

 Best practices when using FlexEG
 --------------------------------